kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 ```

 Now, you can connect to this Memcached cluster using `telnet`.
-Here, we will connect to Memcached database from local-machine through port-forwarding.
+Here, we will connect to Memcached server from local-machine through port-forwarding.

 ```console
 $ kubectl get pods -n demo